MiltonGreat/regression/README.md

 # 3. Which regression model provides the best balance between prediction accuracy and interpretability?

-- Since my primary goal is to use a flexible model that can capture interactions and no-linear relationship.
-I had noticed problems with noise in the data set, so I chose Random Forest model over the simpler Lasso model.
+- I used Random Forest since my primary goal is to use a flexible model that can capture non-linear relationship.
+- I had noticed problems with noise in the data set, so I chose Random Forest model over the simpler Lasso model.
 - In the end, the project compared the performance of Linear, Ridge, and Random Forest Regression.

 # 4. What steps were taken to ensure that the model is not overfitting and generalizes well to unseen data?